 Wild Acres is located in Armstrong, BC, Canada.
-Our small family-owned breeder farm sells hatching eggs at our farm gate and ships hatching eggs to BC, YT, AB, SK and MB via Xpresspost.
+Our small family-owned breeder farm sells hatching eggs via pre-order at our farm gate and ships hatching eggs to BC, YT, AB, SK, and MB via Xpresspost.

 We no longer ship hatching eggs to ON, QC or the eastern provinces due to shipping delays, cost factors and other circumstances.
 We do not ship chicks nor ducklings.

-Our poultry free range for most of the year in mixed group settings except in spring when we put them into their breeding pens.
-Our Indian Runner ducks, African geese and turkeys roam in a mixed group settings in our fields year-round.
+Our poultry is free-range for most of the year in mixed group settings except in spring when we put them into their breeding pens.
+Our Indian Runner ducks, African geese, and turkeys roam in a mixed group setting in our fields year-round.

 Our farm operates on a smaller scale, and we have no intention of becoming a commercial hatchery.
 Our breeding flocks are smaller in number, and we have a limited number of eggs available per week, but we have lots of breeds to choose from.